bfroggio/heart-of-frogg/README.md

 ### Server Port

 The `heart-of-frogg.exe` server defaults to using port 8080.
 If you already use port 8080 for something else, you'll need to change the server port.
-To do this, edit `port.txt` to contain the port number you want to use.
+To do this, edit `config.toml` to contain the port number you want to use.
 You'll need to restart the server and then update your Fitbit settings and OBS web source to use the new port number.

 ### UI